icopy-site/awesome-cn/docs/awesome/awesome-webxr.md

   - [Official Documentation](https://doc.babylonjs.com/)

 - [JanusWeb](https://github.com/jbaicoianu/janusweb) - An in-browser implementation of JanusVR that lets you build social VR experiences.

+- [JSAR-DOM](https://github.com/M-CreativeLab/jsar-dom) A TypeScript re-implementation of WHATWG DOM, CSSOM and WebXR for XR applications built on top of Babylon.js.

 - [p5.xr](https://p5xr.org/) - An add-on for the library p5.js that allows you to create immersive p5 sketches.